JuliaPolyhedra/XPORTA.jl/docs/src/user_guide.md

 \end{matrix}
 ```

-The vertices are in cartesian coordinates, ``v_i = (x_i, y_i, z_i)``, and the matrix
+The vertices are cartesian coordinates, ``v_i = (x_i, y_i, z_i)``, and the right-hand-side
-on the right-hand-side is constructed by stacking each vertex as a row in the matrix.
+matrix is constructed by stacking each vertex as a row in the matrix.

-The following code block demonstrates how to use PORTA.jl to compute the halfspace
+This code block demonstrates how to use PORTA.jl to compute the halfspace
 representation of the 3-simplex.

 ```@example